chrisbodger/veincam2019/Hardware/HardwareDiary.md

 * Prelim case design for RPi3A+ completed.
 Awaiting boards for RPiZero before continuing with case design for the smaller platform.
 * General Makerspace + specific laser induction completed by Josh, will allow use of laser cutter to cut acrylic.
 * Shopping trip to purchase all required hardware for prototype build.
+* Test fitting and changes to mechanicals to account for differences in models vs actual.

+### Week Beginning 1/04/2019
+* Manufacturing of acrylic enclosure including updating lens mounting.
+* Assembly of PCA's and testing, all appear to be functioning nominally.